vanderpoolrr/Vanderpool_Lab/_publications/2020-01-09-vanderpool-9.md

 title: "Genetic Admixture and Survival in Diverse Populations with Pulmonary Arterial Hypertension."
 collection: publications
 permalink: /publication/2020-01-09-vanderpool-9
-excerpt: '<b>Abstract</b>RATIONALE: Limited information is available on racial/ethnic differences in pulmonary arterial hypertension (PAH).
+excerpt: '<b>Abstract: </b>RATIONALE: Limited information is available on racial/ethnic differences in pulmonary arterial hypertension (PAH).
 OBJECTIVES: Determine effects of race/ethnicity and ancestry on mortality and disease outcomes in diverse patients with PAH.
 METHODS: Group 1 PAH patients were included from two national registries with genome-wide [...]'
 date: 2020-01-09
 venue: 'American journal of respiratory and critical care medicine'
 paperurl: 'https://doi.org/10.1164/rccm.201907-1447OC'